Jason-0009/Isometric-Room-Client/README.md

 # Isometric room client
+This TypeScript application is a fun and interactive way to explore the world of isometric rooms and 2D WebGL rendering.
+The application is built on top of PixiJS, which is a 2D WebGL renderer that is known for its speed and flexibility.

 ## Features
-- Draws an isometric room with cubes that act like objectsm
+- Draws an isometric room with cubes that act like objects.
 - An avatar that can move and interact with objects in the room.
 - Objects can be moved around.